What Is Blue Light and How Do I Filter It?

 Blue light has become a buzzword lately, but do you know what it is and what it does to your body?
 Recently, blue light has been in the news because of the harmful effects it can have on your eyes.
 In addition to causing things like macular degeneration, blue light is linked to cancer.
 But blue light isn’t just dangerous to your eyes.
 It also affects you in other ways that you may not realize.

-While you may love a little light entertainment before bed, blue light exposure can have a major effect on your body’s circadian rhythm, which is the natural 24-hour cycle that regulates your sleep-wake cycles and so much more.
+While you may love a little light entertainment before bed, blue light exposure can have a major effect on your body’s circadian rhythm, which is the natural 24-hour cycle that regulates your sleep cycle and so much more.

 Blue light is emitted by the sun and from other sources, but the biggest source is most likely the smartphone or tablet in your hand.
 Blue light is part of the visible light spectrum which means it can be seen by the human eye.
 It is associated with digital eye strain, migraines, and sleep problems.
 While the effects of blue light are controversial, many eye experts believe it is causing long-term damage to the eyes, resulting in an epidemic of nearsightedness.
 Luckily, there are plenty of ways to filter out blue light as you go to bed.

 For years, people have claimed that exposure to blue light from computers, tablets, and smartphone screens can cause sleeplessness and eye strain, and other more serious health issues.
 Recently their claims have proven true, and as a result, many companies have developed blue light filters designed to be used on the screens of these devices.
 These blue light filters have been shown to have a positive effect on sleep, and there are even blue light glasses that can be worn in front of devices in order to filter out blue light.